1908 Philadelphia Athletics season: Regular season

 Shoeless Joe Jackson made his major league debut with the Athletics at Columbia Park on August 25, 1908 in a 3-2 loss to Cleveland playing centerfield and batting fourth.
 Jackson had hit .346 in 1908 for the Class-D Carolina Association Greenville Spinners and his appearance was anticipated by the press and fans.
 Jackson came to bat with one out in the first with Topsy Hartsel on third and Eddie Collins on first to face Cleveland's Heinie Berger.
 "The youngster was given a kindly welcome by the fans and he acknowledged it by singling past Bradley, scoring Hartsel."
 Jackson would finish 1 for 4 in the game.

+This is the only losing season in Athletics franchise history that was not part of consecutive losing seasons.